Advertisement

 What is it like to drive?

-We’ve only driven a pre-production version of the updated EV6 so everything you’re about to read comes heavily caveated.
-But… it’s pretty good.
-It’s more composed than the Hyundai Ioniq 5 (which has its own, more relaxed, appeal), and the abundance of torque under your right toe means you can easily get a lick on whenever you need to.
+It’s pretty good.
+It’s more composed than the Hyundai Ioniq 5 (which is an altogether more relaxed machine), and the abundance of torque under your right toe means you can easily get a lick on whenever you need to.
+Even in the single-motor, rear-wheel drive variant, although that performance is probably best described as ‘nippy’ rather than ‘face-shredding’.

 Advertisement - Page continues below